hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

    - In steps c and d, use the URL for your SV's *wallet* UI.
      If you're using the ingress configuration of this runbook, that would be ``https://wallet.sv.svc.YOUR_HOSTNAME``.

+6. Create an Auth0 Application for the directory web UI.
+   Repeat all steps described in step 5, with following modifications:

+   - In step b, use ``Directory web UI`` as the name of your application.
+   - In steps c and d, use the URL for your SV's *directory* UI.
+     If you're using the ingress configuration of this runbook, that would be ``https://directory.sv.svc.YOUR_CLUSTER_URL``.

 Please refer to Auth0's `own documentation on user management <https://auth0.com/docs/manage-users>`_ for pointers on how to set up end-user accounts for the two web UI applications you created.
 Note that you will need to create at least one such user account for completing the steps in :ref:`helm-sv-install` - for being able to log in as your SV node's administrator.
 You will be asked to obtain the user identifier for this user account.